arav06/aws-fundies/aws-management-concepts.md

 THIS IS VERY IMPORTANT FOR A PROPOSAL.

-We have to first search and select the service we wish to use.
-A brief description, region to run the server in, pricing model, etc.
+We have to first search and select the service we wish to use and then provide a brief description, region to run the server in, pricing model, etc.

 If we have to specify information such as 'Processed bytes' or 'Average number of connections', we can ask the IT team for this information